GooTechnologies/learn/tutorials/create/physics-part-1/index.md

 weight: 800
 indent: 1
 difficulty_overall: 0
+tags: pinball, physics, rigid body, collider
+achievements: Rigid body, collider, translation, hierarchy
+short_description: The first part will create a tilted box and a few cylinders and a ball to roll along the box and collide with the cylinders.
+thumbnail: tutorials\create\physics-part-1\thumbnail.jpg
+scene: 05779f4996204f14aabff73ee0333afe.scene
+duration: 20 minutes
 ---
 Hello and welcome to the "Basic Physics in Goo Create" tutorial.
+Use the arrow or WSAD keys to play the pinball game embedded above.

 The tutorial will be split into two parts: